 Calories: 95, Total Fat: 2 g, Carbohydrates: 19 g, Protein: 1 g

-Save This easy and colorful snack is perfect for sharing or gifting during the holidays
+This easy and colorful snack is perfect for sharing or gifting during the holidays

 Recipe FAQs